RakambdaOrg/YTTracker/README.md

 The count and time of videos opened are counted only one time per each hour maximum.
 This is to avoid having unintended reloads of the page bringing up the statistics.

-You can also choose to send those data to a server to be able to compare your self with others.
+You can also choose to send those data to a server to be able to compare yourself with others.
 The stats are available [here](https://yttracker.mrcraftcod.fr/).

 ## Screenshots
 <div align="center">